kant01ne/supertokens-auth-react-themes/README.md

     ]
 }) // See https://supertokens.io/docs/emailpassword/starter-guide/frontend

-const backgroundSvgLink = "" // Your own background svg (undefined for default background) function App() {
+const backgroundLink = "LINK_TO_YOUR_BACKGROUND" // Your own background (undefined for default background) function App() {
   return(
       <Router>